How Can I Be Eco Friendly With My Dog?

 Natural Dog Food

 A growing number of consumers have begun using the standard of minimally processed foods when deciding what to feed their dog.
-The Association of American Feed Control Officials, which regulates the pet food industry, defines natural food as “… derived solely from plant, animal or mined sources not containing any additives or processing aids that are chemically synthetic except in amounts as might occur unavoidably in good manufacturing practices.”
-Increasingly, pet food makers are putting ingredients in dog food that people understand are healthy, such as chicken, egg, carrots, spinach, and omega-3-rich fish oil and flaxseed.
+The Association of American Feed Control Officials (which regulates the pet food industry) defines natural food as “… derived solely from plant, animal or mined sources not containing any additives or processing aids that are chemically synthetic except in amounts as might occur unavoidably in good manufacturing practices.”
+Food-makers are increasingly putting dog food ingredients that people understand are healthy, such as chicken, egg, carrots, spinach, and omega-3-rich fish oil and flaxseed.

 Recyclable Dog Food Packaging